jhuhnke/Osmosis-Whale-Alerts/README.md

 ## Files :floppy_disk:

-There are two different Twitter bot files included in this repo.
+There are three different Twitter bot files included in this repo.

 app.py is the original file that uses oAuth1 to authorize the application to tweet using an input pin.

 tweepy_bot.py is an updated bot that uses the Tweepy library for authentication.
 This version is less complicated and works better for daily deployment.

+tweepy_bot2.py utilizes the Tweepy library for Twitter authentication and calls the Flipside Velocity / Gumby application API directly.
+This is a good way to work around degraded performance as the application is reading cached query results.

 ## Contributions :wave: